Ranavalona III: French colonization

 Ranavalona conceded defeat to the French in September 1895, marking the end of the Merina monarchy.

 France officially annexed Madagascar on 1 January 1896.
 That August, the French officially declared Madagascar to be their colony and exiled Prime Minister Rainilaiarivony to Algiers (in French Algeria) where he died the following year.
 The queen and much of her administration remained but were afforded no real political power.
 Shortly after Rainilaiarivony's exile, Ranavalona was approached by a French official who informed her that a new prime minister would need to be selected.
 The queen hastily concluded that General Jacques Duchesne, the French general who had successfully led the military campaign against the Merina monarchy, would be a probable choice.
 Assuming that Malagasy political tradition would be preserved, Ranavalona believed she would be forced to marry whichever man was chosen for the job and worriedly asked if Duchesne was to be her next husband.
 Surprised, the French official reassured her that France had no intention of imposing a husband on the queen and would never again require her to marry a prime minister.
 The queen's minister of foreign affairs, Rainitsimbazafy, was nominated to the post of prime minister by mutual consent.

 In December 1895, two months after the French capture of Antananarivo, popular resistance to French rule emerged in the form of the menalamba ("red shawl") rebellion.
 This guerrilla war against foreigners, Christianity and political corruption quickly spread throughout the island and was principally conducted by peasants who wore shawls smeared with the red laterite soil of the highlands.
 The resistance movement gained ground until it was effectively put down by the French military at the end of 1897.
-Members of Ranavalona's court were accused of encouraging the rebels and many leading figures were executed, including the queen's uncle Ratsimamanga (brother of her favored adviser, Ramisindrazana) and her minister of war, Rainandriamampandry.
-Ramisindrazana, the queen's aunt, was exiled to Réunion, as the French were reluctant to execute a woman.
+Members of Ranavalona's court were accused of encouraging the rebels and many leading figures were executed, including the queen's uncle Ratsimamanga (brother of her favored adviser, Ramasindrazana) and her minister of war, Rainandriamampandry.
+Ramasindrazana, the queen's aunt, was exiled to Réunion, as the French were reluctant to execute a woman.

 The resistance led the government of France to replace the island's civil governor, Hippolyte Laroche, with a military governor, Joseph Gallieni.
 The day before Gallieni arrived in Antananarivo, he had a message sent to the queen requiring her to present herself and her entourage at the military headquarters, preceded by a standard bearer carrying a French flag.
 The queen was obliged to sign documents handing over all royal property to France before being placed under arrest and imprisoned in her own palace.
 She was only allowed to receive visitors who had obtained prior authorization from Gallieni himself.
 While imprisoned, Ranavalona offered to convert to Roman Catholicism in an attempt to curry French favor but was informed that such a gesture was no longer necessary.